MWTBDLTR/ModNamer5000/README.md

 1. **Download the Script**

-   - Download the `ModNamer5000.bat` file from the repository.
+   - Download the latest release.

 2. **Place the Script**